Alan Jones (architect): Professional governance roles

 Jones has been a member of the governing council and trustee of the Royal Society of Ulster Architects from 1998 to 2006 and from 2007.
 He has been an invited judge for RIBA, RSUA and Royal Incorporation of Architects in Scotland awards, including the RIAS Andrew Doolan Award.
 In May 2012 he became RSUA president for 2012 to 2014.
 From 2008 to 2016, Jones led architectural education at Queen's University from mid to high rankings in The Guardian league table and first in the 2018 table for added value.
 He has advised other schools of architecture, and been an external examiner at parts 1 and 2 (Manchester, Dundee and University of Nottingham).
 In 2018 he was invited to join the executive committee of the Commonwealth Association of Architects, to guide work on equivalence and transferability of professional qualifications across numerous countries.

 Jones was elected in a national vote to the RIBA Council in 2015.
 In September 2015 he received unanimous approval of the council to be vice-president of education for 2015–2017 and again for 2017–2018.
 In 2016 Jones was a runner-up in the election for president of the RIBA, with 44% of the final vote.

 RIBA president

-In August 2018 he was elected as president of the Royal Institute of British Architects (RIBA), with 51.66% of the votes on an 18.97% election turnout, taking office for an expected two-year term on 1 September 2019.
+In August 2018 Jones was elected as president of the 45,000-member Royal Institute of British Architects (RIBA), with 51.66% of the votes on an 18.97% election turnout, taking office for an expected two-year term from 1 September 2019.

 While president, Jones appeared on BBC Two's Christmas University Challenge in December 2020, answering one question – incorrectly – for the Queen's, Belfast team.